 Maricopa Unified School District is updating the district emergency response plan with specifics for each campus within the district.
-The plan focuses on potential emergencies to our area and how we as a district with cooperation of the first responders will respond.
+The plan focuses on potential emergencies in our area and how we as a district, with the cooperation of first responders, will respond.
 District staff will be trained on responsibilities, and drills will take place with the support and buy in of the school board, law enforcement, fire departments, and school staff.
-Parents and community can help by keeping informed and having current emergency contact information on hand in your child’s file.
+Parents and the community can help by keeping informed and having current emergency contact information on hand in your child’s file.

 Potential Emergency Situations for MUSD

 - Radiological Event